bpsuntrup/App-Blurble/README.txt

 App::Blurble

-anti-social media
-everything is private
+Antisocial Media (TM)

+* Everything is private.
-write blurbs to yourself
+* Write blurbs to yourself, read them anywhere.
-maybe in the future I'll add the ability to share blurbs.

-webapp that eh... you can store blurbs in.
+Blurble is a web app that eh... you can store blurbs in.

 A "blurb" is a chonk of text (utf-8).
 Maybe it's base64 encoded cat pictures.
 Maybe it's randomly generate noise.
 Could just be a diary.
 Create a user, log in, and start